jina-ai/examples/cross-modal-search/README.md

 There is also the option to run `query-restful`, but is not ready to work at this moment, because we miss the possibility to pass `modality` using REST API.

+Examples of captions in the dataset:

+`A man in an orange hat starring at something, A Boston terrier is running in the grass, A television with a picture of a girl on it`

 ## Documentation